-- Conduct investigations pertaining to service requests for disease vectors, assess the extent of the problem, and take the appropriate action. - Investigate reported public health and vermin problems related to rodents, cockroaches, flies, fleas, bed bugs, lice, stinging insects (yellow jackets and bees), as well as, ticks, mites, and spiders, and render the appropriate services based on best management practices and integrated pest management strategies. - Provide insect, tick and spider identifications and recommend the least-toxic control tactics. - Conduct surveys of rodents, insects and arthropods of public health importance, and maintain a reference collection. - Survey and control cockroaches in public sewers, utility boxes, and storm drains. - Conduct yellow jacket and bee control in public areas or by contract with other agencies.
+- Conduct investigations pertaining to service requests for disease vectors, assess the extent of the problem, and take the appropriate action including controlling the vector if warranted. - Investigate reported public health and vermin problems related to rodents, cockroaches, flies, fleas, bed bugs, lice, stinging insects (yellow jackets and bees), as well as, ticks, mites, and spiders, and render the appropriate services based on best management practices and integrated pest management strategies. - Provide insect, tick and spider identifications and recommend the least-toxic control strategies. - Conduct surveys of rodents, insects and arthropods of public health importance, and maintain a reference collection. - Survey and control cockroaches in public sewers, utility boxes, and storm drains. - Conduct yellow jacket and bee control in public areas.

-Wildlife Management, Domestic Animals and Rabies Control
+Wildlife Management and Rabies Control

-- Oversees the administration of rabies quarantine measures resulting from animal bites. - Conduct investigations of nuisance wildlife problems relating to bats, skunks, opossums, raccoons, turkeys, feral pigs, foxes, coyotes, dogs, cats, rabbits, and birds (pigeons). - Trap biting or nuisance animals when preventative alternatives or exclusion practices are not possible or unlikely to be effective. - Work in coordination with local animal control agencies, and submit annual statistics reports to the California Department of Public Health.
+- Oversees the administration of rabies quarantine measures resulting from animal bites. - Conduct investigations of nuisance wildlife problems relating to bats, skunks, opossums, raccoons, turkeys, feral pigs, foxes, coyotes, dogs, cats, rabbits, and birds (pigeons). - Trap nuisance animals when preventative alternatives or exclusion practices are not possible or unlikely to be effective. - Work in coordination with local animal control agencies, and submit annual statistics reports to the California Department of Public Health.